 5. Moderation & Non-Excessiveness

-Since childhood we are taught by our parents to act according to what is “right” and what is “wrong”.
-Being good, kind, moral, strong and righteous are defined as the “right” things to do.
-A virtue is usually defined as behaviour traits in any person that indicate high moral standards to what is right.
+Since childhood, our parents have taught us to act according to what is “right” and what is “wrong.”
+Being good, kind, moral, strong, and righteous are defined as the “right” things to do.
+A virtue is usually defined as a behaviour trait in any person that indicates high moral standards for what is right.

 The virtues are also defined in many spiritual traditions.
 According to MCKS, “The cardinal virtues are justice, prudence, temperance and courage.
-These found mention in the writings of Classical Antiquity and are often referred to as the theological virtues of the Christian tradition.”
-In the Hindu tradition the Yoga Sutras of Patanjali define the concepts of Yama and Niyama.
-These two concepts form the first two limbs of the eightfold path of classical yoga (or ashtanga yoga) and form the basics of character-building.
-Yamas are ethical restraints (things not to do) while Niyamas are lifestyle observances (things which we should do).
+These are found in the writings of Classical Antiquity and are often referred to as the theological virtues of the Christian tradition.”
+In the Hindu tradition, the Yoga Sutras of Patanjali define the concepts of Yama and Niyama.
+These two concepts form the first two limbs of the eightfold path of classical yoga (or Ashtanga Yoga) and create the basics of character-building.
+Yamas are ethical restraints (things not to do), while Niyamas are lifestyle observances (things we should do).
 According to Patanjali’s writings, character-building is the first step to spiritual development.
-Interestingly MCKS Arhatic Yoga is also based on Patanjali’s ashtanga yoga.
+Interestingly, MCKS’s Arhatic Yoga is also based on Patanjali’s Ashtanga Yoga.

 Spiritual Connection

 MCKS explained it as follows: “The more you develop your virtues, the stronger your connection to God will become.”
-The word to be emphasised here is connection.
+The word to be emphasized here is ‘connection.’

 A connection is a link between two things.
-Based on teachings of Pranic Healing there is an energetic link between us and our Divine Self.
-MCKS technically called this the spiritual cord.
-This is also known as the anthakharana or the sutratman (literally the thread of Spirit) in the Hindu Tradition.
-MCKS explained that the spiritual cord is the spiritual “antenna” which connects the Higher Soul to the Incarnated soul (The concept of the Higher Soul and Incarnated Soul has been discussed in detail in a previous article titled What is Yoga).
+Based on the teachings of Pranic Healing, there is an energetic link between us and our Divine Self.
+MCKS technically called this the ‘spiritual cord.’
+This is also known as the ‘anthakharana’ or the ‘sutratman’ (literally the thread of Spirit) in the Hindu Tradition.
+MCKS explained that the spiritual cord is the spiritual “antenna” that connects the Higher Soul to the Incarnated Soul (The concept of the Higher Soul and Incarnated Soul has been discussed in detail in a previous article titled What is Yoga).
 The spiritual cord is depicted above in the featured image used in this article.

-In his teachings MCKS has stresses on the fact that the soul is a being of Divine Intelligence, Divine Love and Divine Power.
+In his teachings, MCKS stresses that the soul is a being of Divine Intelligence, Divine Love, and Divine Power.
 It is in the five virtues specified by Master Choa Kok Sui that these qualities manifest.
-While Divine Intelligence finds expression through the virtues of Accurate Perception & Correct Expression; Divine Love manifests as the virtues of Loving-kindness & Non-Injury and Generosity & Non-stealing; and finally; the virtues of Moderation & Non-excessiveness and Constancy of Aim and Effort & Non-laziness are manifestations of Divine Power.
-Therefore, the virtues thus help us to work in perfect unison with our Higher Soul, our true inner nature.
+While Divine Intelligence finds expression through the virtues of Accurate Perception & Correct Expression, Divine Love manifests as the virtues of Loving-kindness & Non-Injury and Generosity & Non-stealing, and finally, the virtues of Moderation & Non-excessiveness and Constancy of Aim and Effort & Non-laziness are manifestations of Divine Power.
+Therefore, these virtues help us work in perfect unison with our Higher Soul, our true inner nature.

 However, the virtues need to be balanced to a certain degree within us.
 You cannot only master Loving Kindness & Non-injury and not develop any of the other virtues.
-If you do that then you are likely going to be taken advantage of or would be treated as a doormat.
-Likely you cannot only hope to master Constancy of Aim and effort & Non-Laziness and not develop virtues of Loving Kindness and Non-Injury and Accurate Perception & Correct Expression.
-Such a person would a tyrant and a fanatic.
-Hence balance is essential.
+If you do that, people may take advantage of you; you could also be treated as a doormat.
+Likely, you cannot only hope to master Constancy of Aim and Effort & Non-Laziness without developing virtues of Loving Kindness and Non-Injury and Accurate Perception & Correct Expression.
+Such a person would be a tyrant and a fanatic.
+Hence, balance is essential.

 Power through Inner Purification